wj-jason/hierarchical-classification/README.md

-## Lightweight Hierarchical Classification Tool
+## A Lightweight Hierarchical Classification Library